kwebio/kweb-docs/intro.rst

 How does it work?
 -----------------

-Kweb is a self-contained Kotlin library that can be added easily to new or existing projects.
-When Kweb receives a HTTP request it responds with a small HTML file including optimized instructions for building the page, and a client which connects back to the web server via a WebSocket.
+Kweb is a self-contained Kotlin library that can be accessed easily for new or existing projects.
+When Kweb receives an HTTP request it responds with a small HTML file, including optimized instructions for building the page and a client which connects back to the web server via a WebSocket.
 The client then waits and listens for instructions from the server.

-To minimize latency, Kweb can `preload <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_ instructions to the browser to modify the DOM instantly in response to browser events, perhaps to disable a button or temporarily display a "spinner".
-This allows Kweb to respond instantly to user behavior without a server round-trip.
+To minimize latency, Kweb can `preload <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_ instructions to the browser to modify the DOM instantly in response to browser events, perhaps to disable a button or temporarily display a "spinner."
+This allows Kweb to respond instantly to user behavior without data making its way to the server and back.

 Kweb is designed to be efficient.
-All operations are handled asynchronously, thread and memory usage are minimized.
+All operations are handled asynchronously, and thread and memory usage are minimized.
 Kweb runs on the JVM, which is 5-10 times `faster <https://benchmarksgame-team.pages.debian.net/benchmarksgame/faster/javascript.html>`_ than Node.js.

 Kweb also takes an end-to-end approach to state.
-You can bind the value of a DOM element to a field in your database, and have it update in realtime `automatically <https://docs.kweb.io/en/latest/state.html>`_.
+You can bind the value of a DOM element to a field in your database, and have it update on the server in realtime `automatically <https://docs.kweb.io/en/latest/state.html>`_.

 Features
 --------

-* Free as in speech, licenced under `LGPL v3.0 <https://opensource.org/licenses/lgpl-3.0.html>`_
+* Free as in speech, licensed under `LGPL v3.0 <https://opensource.org/licenses/lgpl-3.0.html>`_

-* A unified codebase for your webapp, from database to DOM
+* Unifying codebase for your webapp, from database to DOM

 * End-to-end Kotlin (`Why Kotlin? <https://steve-yegge.blogspot.com/2017/05/why-kotlin-is-better-than-whatever-dumb.html?m=1>`_)

-* Bind DOM values directly to a value in your database and have them update in realtime
+* Easy to update server in realtime, as DOM values bind directly to a value in your database

-* Statically typed HTML DSL - let your IDE catch bugs so you don't have to
+* Statically typed HTML DSL; IDE catches bugs so you don't have to

 * Efficient server-side rendering, DOM caching, and instruction preloading

-* Ridiculously lightweight, Kweb is less than 5,000 lines of code
+* Ridiculously lightweight at less than 5,000 lines of code

 Relevant Links
 --------------